-When David Thoreau, the American writer, was on his deathbed, he was visited by a minister who urged his dying friend to be ready for death.
-The pastor queried, “Do you know where you are going in the next life?”
+In The Parables, Gary Inrig writes that when Henry David Thoreau, the American writer, was on his deathbed, he was visited by a minister.
+The pastor urged his dying friend to be ready for death, and he queried, “Do you know where you are going in the next life?”
 Thoreau waved him away with the words, “One world at a time.”

-The Christian by contrast lives two worlds at a time.
-The believer in Jesus Christ has an out of this world perspective on life.
-According to the apostle Paul, the Christian is also a citizen of heaven while living on earth (Phil.
+The Christian, by contrast, lives two worlds at a time.
+The believer in Jesus Christ has an out-of-this-world perspective on life.
+According to the Apostle Paul, the Christian is also a citizen of heaven while living on earth (Phil.
 3:20–21).
 When Paul wrote this to the Philippians, he was making a profound statement.
-Philippi was a colony of Rome which meant that although they were hundreds of miles from Rome, their laws and lifestyle mirrored that of the great city of Rome.
+Philippi was a colony of Rome, which meant that, although they were hundreds of miles from Rome, their laws and lifestyle mirrored that of the great city of Rome.
 When in Philippi, you do what the Romans do.
-Just as the Roman colonists at Philippi were not allowed to forget that they owed their allegiance to Rome, so Paul urged the saints at Philippi not to forget that this world was not their home, but that they belonged to a better country (Heb.
+Just as the Roman colonists in Philippi were not allowed to forget that they owed their allegiance to Rome, so Paul urged the saints in Philippi not to forget that this world was not their home.
+They belonged to a better country (Heb.
 11:16).

 The takeaway for those of us who have been born from above is that life on earth must constantly be intersected by thoughts of heaven.
 While our feet are on the ground, our heads must be in the clouds (Col. 3:1–3).
 Our focus and identification must be with the laws and lifestyle of heaven.
 Heaven must be to us a transforming point of reference, not simply a divine Disneyland in the sky.
 In heaven they are holy, so must we be.
 In heaven they are obedient, so must we be.
 In heaven they are actively serving the Lord, so must we be.
 In heaven they are happy, so must we be.
 In heaven they are at peace, so must we be.
 In heaven they are united, so must we be.